 - If the system has battery storage any excess power can be stored in the batteries and used at a later time.

 Solar systems are made up of two key components: solar panels and an inverter.
+Below is a brief overview of the main components of a solar power system.
+You can read more about solar equipment here.

 Solar panels: Solar panels or photo-voltaic (PV) panels capture and convert sunlight into electricity.